 - Next, name your device and select its location.
 You can name your device anything you want.
 However, make sure to remember the name and location you set up for your Roku device.
 You will need this information if you plan to control your Roku player with voice commands.

+- Finally, follow the on-screen instructions to finish setting up your Roku.
 Your Roku device will try to get you to install channels and sign up for free trials.
 You can skip each of these steps by scrolling to the bottom of the page and selecting Skip or Continue.
 You can add any of these channels or sign up for free trials after your Roku device has been set up.

 Once you know how to set up your Roku device, check out our guide on how to add apps on Roku, so you can start streaming.